ORESoftware/npm-link-up/README.md

 source ~/.bashrc
 ```

+ => npmlinkup is a long command name, but there is a thing called tab completion :)

-Be sure that your system is configured so that your bashrc file is source for all sessions/terminals.
+Be sure that your system is configured so that your bashrc file is sourced for all sessions/terminals.
 There is really no good reason to install this module locally to a project.
 So one of the two above install methods should be sufficient.

 ## &#9658; Usage

-Create a file called ```npm-link-up.json``` in the root of your project, (heretofore "project X").
+Create a file called ```npm-link-up.json``` in the root of your project ("project X").
 The reason
 you are using this CLI tool, of course, is because there are other local projects that
 are dependencies of project X.